sgrieve/GEG6230/live_coding/_episodes/19-webdata.md

 ~~~
 {: .language-python}

+Does the format of this output look a little familiar?
+This is in JSON format, which works very similarly to a python dictionary!

 There are a few different ways we can construct API call urls, lets explore these by searching the joke database for some keywords: